A Film Like Any Other

 A Film Like Any Other (Original title: Un film comme les autres) is a 1968 French-language documentary film by Jean-Luc Godard.
+It's Godard's first documentary work since Operation Concrete and marks his transition away from traditional narrative feature films toward subversive political essays.

 Background

 The 1968 protest and civil unrest in France had culminated in nearly two month of demonstrations, general strikes, and the occupation of universities and factories by students and workers.
+The French Communist Party and the associated CGT union turned against the revolt and united with the Gaullist political forces, possibly motivated by self-preservation.
+The discussion of the revolts in the film omits these sides of the argument; Godard allows the participants in the revolt to speak for themselves and discuss how to proceed.